MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 Windows PowerShell 5.1 process and using implicit remoting reflected into current PowerShell session.

-Windows PowerShell Compatibility funtionality can be invoked in 3 ways:
+Windows PowerShell Compatibility funtionality can be invoked in three ways:

 1. Explicitly using module import with `-UseWindowsPowerShell` parameter